nsbgn/thumbledore/README.md

 *A software-based keyboard layout.
 Have each finger travel one key at most, and let your thumbs pick up the slack.*

 The layout of the standard keyboard is hardly optimal.
-The most glaring problem is, in my opinion, that your thumbs idle while your weakest finger contorts to reach keys like `bksp`.
-Although I have been enticed by exotic keyboards like the Kinesis Advantage, what has held me back is portability: to avoid upsetting your muscle memory, you'd have to lug around a secondary keyboard wherever you go.
+The most glaring problem is that your thumbs idle while your weakest finger contorts to reach keys like `escape` or `backspace`.
+Exotic keyboards can remedy this, but lack portability: you'd have to lug around a keyboard wherever you go.
 Besides — let's not chuck any electronics in the landfill.

-Within the constraints imposed on us by the standard keyboard, `thumbledore` adds the following tweaks that put your thumbs to work:
+`thumbledore` consists of the following tweaks that put your thumbs to work within the constraints of a standard keyboard:

-1. `alt_l` switches places with `super`.
-The key where `alt_l` once was becomes multifunctional:
+1. For `alt_l`:

-    -   Tapping it triggers `esc`.
+    -   Tapping it triggers `escape`.
 Especially useful for modal applications like vim.

-    -   While holding it, you get a *navigational layer* in the top right cluster of keys (QWER/ASDF): arrows, `home`/`end`, and `pageup`/`pagedn`.
+    -   While holding it, you get a *navigational layer* in the top right cluster of keys: arrows, `home`/`end`, and `pageup`/`pagedn`.
 It is placed so that you can control it with one hand.

     -   Combining it with any other key makes it act like a `super` modifier.
 This is convenient for controlling a window manager: it's the one key for all non-application-specific keybindings that you might want to set.
 For example, I set `super`+{`h`,`l`} for switching workspaces and `super`+{`j`,`k`} for switching windows.

-2. `alt_r` becomes similarly multifunctional:
+2. For `alt_r`:

-    -   Tapping it triggers `enter`, the logical counterpart to `esc`.
+    -   Tapping it triggers `enter`, the logical counterpart to `escape`.

     -   Holding it exposes a *symbol layer*.
-This layer contains a numpad --- also placed so that it can be controlled with one hand --- and other symbols in easier-to-reach locations.
+This layer contains a numpad (also placed so that it can be controlled with one hand) and other symbols in easier-to-reach locations.
 In particular, brackets are on the left-hand home row.

 3. When `alt_l` and `alt_r` are held simultaneously, it acts the same as `super`+`shift`.
 This is so that you may bind `super`+`shift` to actions logically related to non-shifted counterparts.
 For example, I set `super`+`shift`+{`h`,`l`} for *sending to* workspaces and `super`+`shift`+{`j`,`k`} for *swapping* focused windows.